Build Configuration

 - Directories to cache

-For a full list of these options, please view the Nixpacks docs.
+For services still using Nixpacks, it can be configured with environment variables.
+For a full list of options, view the Nixpacks docs.

 You can find a complete list of languages we support out of the box here.